 That was actually going to be my next question.
 Is there anything you can pinpoint as an immediate turnoff?
 You don’t like the aggression?

 I don’t mind aggression but it needs to be a subtle aggression.
 You don’t need to be all up in my face.
-You don’t need to danielle evans 3man handle me.
+You don’t need to man handle me.
 There’s a time and place for everything.
 I had a guy one time who always referenced me as a bitch when he was talking to me.
 For him, growing up [in New York] he thought that was ok.
 But no, that’s not ok.

 Sex on a first date.
 Yes or no?